cccbr/runningatower/content/docs/170-glossary/index.md

 A U-shaped metal strap with leather lining, traditionally used to suspend clappers.
 The name originates from a belt worn over one shoulder to support a sword or bugle.

+## Bell Chamber

+The space within a tower where the bells are situated.
+Sometime referred to as the "Belfry".

 ## Bobbins

-Shaped blocks on the rim of a wheel designed to reduce the radious of curvature as the rope emerges from the **Garter Hole**.
-See [Wheels](../070-wheels).
+Shaped blocks on the rim of a **Wheel** designed to reduce the radius of curvature as the rope emerges from the **Garter Hole**.

 ## Canons